QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-2-3.md

 ---

-An arithmetic expression (aexp) is is either an atom or two arithmetic expression combined by o+, o\* , ^. `(numbered? argument)` return #f if the argument contains anything other than numbers and o+, o\* , ^.
+An arithmetic expression (aexp) is either an atom or two arithmetic expression combined by o+, o\* , ^. `(numbered? argument)` return #f if the argument contains anything other than numbers and o+, o\* , ^.